shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/sg-desktop-run-on-ubuntu.md

 ---
 layout: default
-title: Does SG Desktop run on Debian systems like Ubuntu?
+title: Does Shotgun Desktop run on Debian systems like Ubuntu?
 pagename: sg-desktop-run-on-ubuntu
 lang: en
 ---

-# Does SG Desktop run on Debian systems like Ubuntu?
+# Does Shotgun Desktop run on Debian systems like Ubuntu?

-We don't currently support Debian based distros for SG Desktop.
+We don't currently support Debian based distros for Shotgun Desktop.
 We have some clients in the past who have tried to get it working, extracting Desktop from the RPM using cpio and then trying to satisfy the library dependencies but this has had relatively poor results.
 For reference,
 [you can check out this thread](https://groups.google.com/a/shotgunsoftware.com/d/msg/shotgun-dev/nNBg4CKNBLc/naiGlJowBAAJ).